-Yes, there are hundreds of money transfer providers that exist to help you send money abroad in a secure, convenient and quick manner, but not all are the same or work the same way.
+Yes, apart from the top 10 money transfer companies we reviewed in one of our guides, there are hundreds of money transfer providers that exist to help you send money abroad in a secure, convenient and quick manner, but not all are the same or work the same way.
 Mainly, these providers can be divided into three categories depending on the how the transfer your funds and what are best used for:

 Remittance companies: Also known as Money Transfer Operators (MTOs), these companies use networks of agents and banks to process payments and send money overseas.
 These companies are best suited for sending small amounts of money instantly.
 They generally charge a fixed fee (which can be quite high), and they may also charge a mark-up on the mid-market exchange rate.
 These companies usually offer many payment and delivery methods, with options including home delivery available in some countries.
 Examples of prominent remittance providers are Western Union and MoneyGram.

 P2P companies: P2P stands for ‘Peer to Peer,’ with these providers enabling you to send small and medium-sized amounts to directly to recipients all across the globe.
 These companies operate completely online (with no branches or cash pickup locations), and usually operate by pooling users’ money in each country in which they operate.
 This enables them to make transfers quickly and efficiently once you have funded your transfer by simply transferring money to your recipient from the relevant pool – without having to actually send your money across borders and incur extra fees.
 P2P providers make a good choice if you have to make smaller transfers, and examples of some of the best-known providers are TransferWise, Venmo, Paypal, and SquareCash.